gofr-dev/gofr/docs/quick-start/introduction/page.md

    _This single line is a standard part of all gofr-based servers._

 2. **Attaching a Handler to a Path:**

    In this step, we instruct the server to associate an HTTP request with a specific handler function.
 This is achieved through `app.GET("/greet", HandlerFunction)`, where _GET /hello_ maps to HandlerFunction.
 Likewise, `app.POST("/todo", ToDoCreationHandler)` links a _POST_ request to the /todo endpoint with _ToDoCreationHandler_.

    **Good To Know**

-   In Go, functions are first-class citizens, allowing easy handler definition and reference.
+>  In Go, functions are first-class citizens, allowing easy handler definition and reference.
-   Handler functions should follow the `func(ctx *gofr.Context) (interface{}, error)` signature.
+   HTTP Handler functions should follow the `func(ctx *gofr.Context) (interface{}, error)` signature.
-   They take a context as input, returning two values: the response data and an error (set to `nil` on success).
+   They take a context as input, returning two values: the response data and an error (set to `nil` when there is no error).

    In GoFr `ctx *gofr.Context` serves as a wrapper for requests, responses, and dependencies, providing various functionalities.

-   For more details about context, refer [here](/docs/v1/references/context).
+   For more details about context, refer [here](/docs/references/context).

 3. **Starting the server**

-   When `app.Run()` is called, it configures ,initiates and runs the HTTP server, middlewares based on provided configs.
-It manages essential features such as routes for health checks, swagger UI etc. It starts the server on the default port 8000.
+   When `app.Run()` is called, it configures ,initiates and runs the HTTP server, middlewares.
+It manages essential features such as routes for health check endpoints, metrics server, favicon etc. It starts the server on the default port 8000.